 At the end of the last post I referred to Harry “the Hipster” Gibson, and once he’s onstage it’s hard to get him off.
 Here then a brief tribute to the man who invented the word “hipster” and played the piano like — well, as you see….

 Gibson was the craziest white boy working the clubs in Harlem back in the day.
 He was spotted there by Fats Waller, who hailed him as a kindred spirit, brought him down to Swing Street in midtown Manhattan and spent night after night stuffing his tip jar with five dollar bills.
-Harry blazed as bright as anybody for a while — a musical Eval Knievel, he knew no fear (part temperament, part drugs) — and wrote his own songs as well, the most famous among them “Who Put the Benzedrine in Mrs. Murphy’s Ovaltine?”
-It was a great recording but a bad career move.
-The song got him banned from the radio in the late 40s and, since history is written by the censors, he’s been reduced in jazz lore to a wisp of smoke.
+Harry blazed as bright as anybody for a while — a musical Eval Knievel, he knew no fear (part temperament, part drugs) — and wrote his own songs as well, the most famous among them an adaptation of “Who Put the Overalls in Mrs. Murphy’s Chowder?”
+He called his version, “Who Put the Benzedrine in Mrs. Murphy’s Ovaltine?”

 4-F Ferdinand (film)